duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 #### Agent

-In our implementation the `agent` property of a role is represented by strings.
+The `agent` property of a role is represented by strings.
 A "person" agent is represented in the form of an email address.
 A group is represented by a string that is not of the form of an email address; this could be a simple name like "admins", or an LDAP group name, etc. We considered the possibility of representing the agent with a URI or a nested node, but this approach would have drawn us into other concerns not specifically germane to role-based access control and for which we were not prepared at the time.

 ### AuthContext

-In our implementation, since we wish to consider the request environment (e.g., IP address) as part of the authorization context in addition to the authenticated user information, we use an `AuthContext` object more or less in the functional role of "user".
+Since we wish to consider the request environment (e.g., IP address) as part of the authorization context in addition to the authenticated user information, we use an `AuthContext` object more or less in the functional role of "user".
 The object simply wraps a user (which may be `nil` when unauthenticated) and request environment object (i.e., Rails's `request.env`).
 Thus, the agents of an auth context consist of the user's person agent (if authenticated) and group agents determined from the authenticated user information (if present) and the request environment.

 ### EffectiveRoles and EffectivePermissions